tevans-3/synesthesia/README.md

 # synesthesia
-An application to make music using a color picker as an instrument.
+An application to make noise music using a color picker as an instrument.

 # How this got made
 I used the Markov Chain music generation algorithm found in this paper: [[https://musmat.org/wp-content/uploads/2019/12/06-Carvalho.pdf](https://math.uchicago.edu/~may/REU2023/REUPapers/Wokhlu.pdf)